Ghana, Cameroon, Nigeria, South Africa, Tunisia

 CB: Charles Addo Odametey

-He won two African Cup of Nations in 1963 and 1965.
+Charles Addo Odametey won two African Cup of Nations in 1963 and 1965.
 He shares the record for the most appearances in a final of the African Nations Cup having played for the winning team in 1963 and 1965 (as captain) and in the 1968 final.
+He played for Ghana in the Olympic games of 1964 and 1968.
 He played for Heart of Oak in Ghana.

 CM/LB/LW: Kwadwo Asamoah

-He was named Ghana Player of the Year twice consecutively for 2012 and 2013.
-He started his Europe career with Udinese and later moved to Juventus.
-He played in the WC Finals in 2010 and 2014.
+Kwadwo Asamoah was named Ghana Player of the Year twice consecutively for 2012 and 2013.
+He was youth product of Torino, but he started his professional career with Udinese in 2008, and later moved to Juventus in 2012.
+As of 2018, he is still with them.
+Since 2007, he is a regular member of the national team.
+He played in the World Cup Finals in 2010 and 2014.

-He spent his career playing in England and Italy.
-While playing with Inter Milan, he won a Champions' league title in 2009-2010.
-He played in three WC Finals.
-He a,also played with Sunderland, AC Milan and Portsmouth.
+Sulley Muntari spent his career playing in England and Italy.
+While playing with Inter Milan, he won a Champions' league title in 2009-2010 under Jose Mourinho and two Serie A title.
+He also played with Sunderland, AC Milan and Portsmouth.
+He was also part of the Portsmouth team that won the FA Cup in 2007–08.
+He played in three WC Finals, earning over 80 caps.

 CM: Michael Essien

 He was one of Ghana's greatest players.
 In 1978, he won the African Cup of Nations and then, became the African Player of the Year.
 He was voted as one of the CAF's 30 best footballers of the previous 50 years in 2007.
-Razak left Ghana in 1979 for the New York Cosmos of the NASL.
+He played for several clubs in the 1970s and 1980s, notably the local club Asante Kotoko and the New York Cosmos in the defunct North American Soccer League (NASL).

 CM/DM: Stephen Appiah

 One of the most important players of his generation.
 He was a part of the 1995 World Cup Under-18 team winning team that put Ghana on the map.
 He captained Ghana's team at the WC in 2006.
-He spent 10 seasons playing in Italy and he also played in Turkey and Serbia.
+He started with Hearts of Oak.
+Then, he spent 10 seasons playing in Italy, and he also played in Turkey and Serbia.
 In Italy, he played for Udinese, Juventus, Parma, etc.

-He was a legendary player in West Africa.
-He scored 49 times in 51 caps for Ghana.
+Baba Yara was a legendary player in West Africa and known as "the King of Wingers of West Africa ".
+He was Ghana Player of the Year, twice.
+For domestic football, he played for Asante Kotoko, the Real Republikans He scored 49 times in 51 caps for Ghana.
 His career was cut short by a car accident.
-He died in 1969 The largest stadium in Ghana was named after him.
+He died in 1969.
+The largest stadium in Ghana was named after him.

 LW/LWB: Ibrahim Sunday

-He was the first Ghanian to win the African Player of the Year when he won it in 1971.
+Ibrahim Sunday was the first Ghanian to win the African Player of the Year when he won it in 1971.
 He won the African Champions of Cup with Asante Kotoko in 1971.
 He moved to Werder Bremen in 1975, but he barely played over there.
+However, he is still the first African player to play in the Bundesliga.

 LW: Mohammed Ahmed "Polo"

-He made his national team debut at the age of 17.
-He won the 1978 African Cup of Nations held in Ghana.
+Mohammed Ahmed "Polo" made his national team debut at the age of 17.
+He won the 1978 African Cup of Nations held in Ghana as a member of the national team.
 He was a left winger and played for Hearts of Oak in the Ghana premier league.
+He was a member of the team known as "Fearsome Four".
+He also played in Dubai, UAE for Al Wasl in the 1980's.

 AM/SS/RW: Osei Kofi

 He was was nicknamed the 'wizard dribbler' because of his ball dribbling skills.
 He won the African Cup of Nations in 1965, where he was the joint top-scorer.
+He was the third highest scorer in the 1968 Africa Cup of Nations.
+Osei Kofi was called the 'wizard dribbler' because of his ball dribbling skills.
 He played for Asante Kotoko at home.
+He later became a priest.

 AM/SS: Abedi Pele

-He was one of the greatest African player ever.
+Abedi Pele was one of the greatest African player ever.
 He was best remembered for his career with Marseille, where he won the first ever Champions' League title for a French club.
 He was African Player of the Year for three straight years between 1991 and 1993.
 He was voted 3rd as the African Player of the Century.
+He had 77 caps for Ghana.
+He was a member of the team that won African Cup of Nations in 1982.
+He was at one point the country's all-time top scorer.

-He was one of 200 African footballers noimnated by CAF for the title of the best African player of the last 50 years.
+Opoku Afriyie was one of 200 African footballers noimnated by CAF for the title of the best African player of the last 50 years.
 He won the African Cup of Nations in 1978.
-Opoku Afriyie played for Asante Kotoko for several years before signing for Hearts of Oak prior to ending his footballing career.
+He screwed both goals at the Final.
+He played for Asante Kotoko for several years before signing for Hearts of Oak prior to ending his footballing career.

 FW: Opoku Nti

-He was Ghana's top player before Abedi Pele.
+Known as "Zico", Opoku Nti was Ghana's top player before Abedi Pele.
 He won the African Cup of Nations in 1982.
 He had a brief career in Switzerland.
 Opoku Nti scored the match-winning goal that helped Asante Kotoko winning the 1983 Africa Clubs Championship.
+He came second as the African Player of the Year the same year.

 FW/RW: George Alhassan